International Association of Public Transport: History

 Founded on 17 August 1885, initially as the Union Internationale des Tramways (International Union of Tramways), the association is headquartered in Brussels, Belgium, with 13 offices around the world.
 With more than 2000 members in over 100 countries, UITP advocates for sustainable mobility and produces publications, oversees projects, hosts global events and brings together all those with a vested interested in advancing public transport.

 Starting off, the association mainly focused on the development of tramway systems across Europe.
 However, as urban mobility increased, the scope of the association expanded multinationally.
 This expansion introduced the integration of buses, railways, metros, etc.

 Model

-The International Association of Public Transport (UITP) envisions a future where public transportation systems are more sustainable, accessible, and integrated with new technologies.
+The International Association of Public Transport envisions a future where public transportation systems are more sustainable, accessible, and integrated with new technologies.
 Key strategies include increasing the use of zero-emission vehicles, promoting multimodal transportation options, and enhancing digitalization for better efficiency and passenger experience.
 UITP also emphasizes the importance of partnerships between the public and private sectors to meet evolving urban mobility needs and reduce carbon footprints.
 These plans align with global efforts to combat climate change and make cities more livable.